 6. Annotate your shared screen

-Draw directly onto the screen using the annotate feature to highlight or demonstrate key points during your presentation:
+Draw directly onto the screen using the annotate feature to highlight or demonstrate key points or learning objectives during your presentation.

 7. Enable non-verbal feedback